Data-Science-Moringa-School/Project-Ph3-Chicago-Car-Crashes-Prediction/README.md

 Detailed documentation of the data, methodologies, and code used in this project is available upon request.

 ### Structure of Repository:
+Project-Ph3-Chicago-Car-Crashes-Prediction-main/
+├── notebooks/
+│   └── main_index.ipynb       # Main Jupyter Notebook with code and analysis
+├── readme_images/             # Images used in the README.md
+├── visuals/                   # Visualizations generated during the analysis ├── Non_technical_Presentation #presentations for a non-technical audience ├── .gitignore                 # Git ignore file
+└── README.md                  # Project documentation (this file)